addpipe/webcam-tester/README.md

 ## Contributing

 This library is designed to be extensible.
-To add new tests:
+To add new webcam & microphone tests:

 1. Add test configuration to the `tests` array
 2. Implement test method following the pattern `testYourTestName()`